PhoenixTales/wiki.gothicarchive.org/items.md

 - Gothic 2 NotR:
   - _Fortuno_ suggests that even the _Green Novice_, weakest of the weed blends prepared by _The Sect_, is stronger than pure _Swampweed_ joint prepared in a simple way
   - `Green Novice` joint can be made by mixing `essence of two swampweed plants and a meadow knotweed`

+## Old Sword From The Chapel
+- stored in the _Chapel Of Old Camp Castle_
+- _Nimblefinger_ wants it
+- apparently worth more than a _Fire Stone_

 ## Uriziel
 - `It says here, Uriziel the Great`